richardbenedikt/richardbenedikt/README.md

 Since around 2015, Linux (Arch and Ubuntu) has been my daily driver for both personal computing and professional development.

+Most of my development is in private or company repositories.
+The public repos here are small tools I built for my own use and made public in case they help someone else.

 ### Tech stack

 **Languages**